Trevor Story Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.